Filing a Mesothelioma Claim in Illinois

 If you or a loved one were injured by wrongful asbestos exposure, you have the legal right to file a claim.

-In 2021, 26% of all asbestos lawsuits in the U.S. were filed in Madison County, Illinois, which sits across the Mississippi River from St. Louis, Missouri.
+In 2022, 27% of all asbestos lawsuits in the U.S. were filed in Madison County, Illinois, according to a national litigation report from KCIC.

 The county court has significant experience handling asbestos claims and an expedited docket for terminally ill patients, meaning its cases are often tried more quickly.